n4bb12/verdaccio-github-oauth-ui/README.md

 ### Features

-- Use the Verdaccio default login and logout button.
-The login button redirects you to GitHub.
-When you return, you are logged-in.
+- The Verdaccio login button redirects you to GitHub.
+If you have access, you return as a logged-in user.
+Logout works, too.
-- The default Verdaccio usage info is updated with working copy-to-clipboard for setup commands.
+- The Verdaccio usage info is updated including copy-to-clipboard.
-- The plugin ships with a small CLI for quick-and-easy npm configuration.
+- Use the built-in command line tool for quick and easy npm configuration.
-- Use GitHub team names to configure fine-grained permissions.
+- Use GitHub organizations, teams, or repositories to configure permissions.

 ### Compatibility